madprops/airc/README.md

 ---

-`auto_respond_probability`: The percentage chance (0 to 100) of whether the bot auto responds after a message.
+`autorespond`: The percentage chance (0 to 100) of whether the bot autoresponds after a message.

 This only kicks in on normal comments that are sent right after the bot gave a response.